Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Application in monolayer -

-We then propose an experiment to detect this octupolar state $O^{36}_{21}$.
-Under an external magnetic field $H$, the free energy contributed by $O^{36}_{21}$ is proportional to $3H^2_x H_y-H^3_y$ (See Appendix~\ref{appd}).
+Finally, we would like to discuss how to detect the octupolar states $O^{36}_{21}$.
+Under an external magnetic field $H$, the free energy contributed by $O^{36}_{21}$ is proportional to $3H^2_x H_y-H^3_y$ (Appendix~\ref{appf}).
 Its $H_y$ derivative gives rise to a magnetic moment in the $y$ direction as the form of $M_y\propto H^2_x-H^2_y$.
 Thus, an orthogonal magnetization oscillation of $M_y\propto H^2\cos^2\theta$ would be expected if a rotating magnetic field $H$ is applied in the $xz$ plane with $\theta$ respect to $x$-axis.
-Fig.~\ref{fig3} (d) shows the calculated $M_y$ of the $O^{36}_{21}$ state in monolayer $\alpha$-\ce{RuCl3} as a function of $\theta$ under a magnetic field of 5 T. The induced $M_y$ is about ~$10^{-3}$ emu/mol, which is completely contributed by the octupole $O^{36}_{21}$ since no dipole exists, in contrast to the case in \ce{Eu2Ir2O7}~\cite{tian2017,yilin2017}, which can be a fingerprint for experimental detection of $O^{36}_{21}$ state.
+Fig.~\ref{fig3} (d) shows the calculated $M_y$ of the FM-$O^{36}_{21}$ state in monolayer $\alpha$-\ce{RuCl3} as a function of $\theta$ under a magnetic field of 5 T. The induced $M_y$ is about ~$10^{-3}$ emu/mol, which is completely contributed by the octupole $O^{36}_{21}$ since no dipole exists, in contrast to the case in \ce{Eu2Ir2O7}~\cite{tian2017,yilin2017}.
+This can be taken as a fingerprint for experimental detection of $O^{36}_{21}$ state.
+However, no orthogonal magnetization could be detected in AFM-$O^{36}_{21}$ state since the induced $M_y$ on two $\textrm{Ru}^\textrm{3+}$ cancel out.
+How to detect the AFM-$O^{36}_{21}$ state is an open question and requires further study.